OlivierBinette/pretty/README.md

 <!-- badges: end -->

-**pretty** provides a drop-in replacement to `plot()`, `hist()`, `boxplot()` and other plotting functions with prettier default parameters and easier customizability.
+**pretty** provides a drop-in replacement to `plot()`, `hist()`, `boxplot()` and other plotting functions for prettier default parameters and easier customization.

 ## Installation